NHS-South-Central-and-West/data-science-guides/README.md

 ### Guides & Source Code

-All guides and source code are stored in the /src subdirectory.
-Quarto (.qmd) notebooks are the source code, and can be used to run the code locally, while Markdown (.md) files are the guides, containing outputs and visualizations along with the code itself.
+All guides are stored as html files in the /guides subdirectory, but they can be accessed from the links below.
+The source code for the guides are stored in the /src subdirectory.
+The source code (.qmd files) can be used to run the code locally.

 The easiest way to use any of the guides is to clone this repository to your local machine, so that you have all the files you need for setup.